rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 Lloyd shows off their handiwork as my dad adjusts the drag saw.

-A drag saw’s heavy weight had made them impractical.
+A drag sawâ€™s heavy weight had made them impractical.
 C. H. Wendel, in an interview with Douglas Merrill, one of the original makers of the Woodsman Gypo drag saw, states, "Production finished in 1952.
 The chain saw made our machine obsolete (Wendel 1989)."
-Jack Hopkins’ Woodsman Gypo drag saw was kept in the attic of his Greenville woodshed, undercover and out of the weather, from 1950 until 1969, when he donated it to the Indian Valley Museum at Taylorsville, California where it
+Jack Hopkinsâ€™ Woodsman Gypo drag saw was kept in the attic of his Greenville woodshed, undercover and out of the weather, from 1950 until 1969, when he donated it to the Indian Valley Museum at Taylorsville, California where it